juanantonio284/my_python_notes/README.md

 The basis of this material is *copied and pasted* from class slides and transcripts, but I have arranged, re-arranged, explained, re-explained, commented, and changed comments to make it easier to understand.
-In other words: the contents of this file are either *very different* to the original class material or *essentially the same and don't provide anything new*, depending on how you want to look at it.
+In other words: the contents of these files are either *very different* to the original class material or *essentially the same and don't provide anything new*, depending on how you want to look at it.
 No claims are made and no guarantees are given; these are simply my personal notes and they are arranged and edited in a way that is convenient for me.